Chiang Shu-na: Life and career

 Chiang Shu-na is affectionately nicknamed "Third Sister", while her older sister Jody Chiang, also a well-known singer, is nicknamed "Second Sister".
 The sisters have completely different professional careers: Jody has recorded almost exclusively in Hokkien and Japanese, while Chiang Shu-na mainly performs in Mandarin, but they are very close personally.
 Growing up in sheer poverty, she and Jody started performing together in restaurants and pubs when she was just 10.
 This life lasted 5 years.

 Chiang Shu-na shot to fame in the 1980s after singing the theme songs of popular TV series Lovers Under the Rain (1986), Deep Garden (1987), and One Side of the Water (1988), all adaptations of Chiung Yao novels.
 To date Chiang Shu-na has released 19 albums, and won several accolades including Best Female Mandarin Artist at the 2011 Chinese Music Awards.
 Also a talented television host, she won Golden Bell Award for Best TV Host in a Music/Singing Programme twice, in 2004 and 2007.
 In addition, Chiang Shu-na has maintained an active acting career in Taiwan, Hong Kong as well as mainland China.

+Personal life

+Chiang is a follower of Rulaizong.